grscheller/neovim-notes/notes/02-BasicTextEditing.md

 ### Navigating in *insert mode*

-Sometimes it is convenient to be able to navigate while in *insert mode*.
+Sometimes it is convenient to navigate while in *insert mode*.
 I tend to do this only to navigate near where the cursor is.

 Most "out of the box" vim configurations allow you to navigate with the arrow keys while in *insert mode*.
 Usually text can also be deleted with the backspace key.
 In *normal mode*, the backspace and space keys are just extra navigation keys.

 It is also possible to perform a single *normal mode* action within *insert mode* by using`<C-o>` key sequences.